sigstore/docs/content/en/gitsign/overview.md

 ![Gitsign Overview](/sigstore_gitsign-horizontal-color.svg)

-Gitsign implements keyless Sigstore to sign Git commits with a valid [OpenID Connect](https://openid.net/connect/) identity.
+Gitsign implements keyless sigstore to sign Git commits with a valid [OpenID Connect](https://openid.net/connect/) identity.
 In practice, that means you won’t need GPG keys and a complicated setup in order to sign your Git commits.
 After installing and configuring Gitsign within your project and